 Dulari Devi, Krishna Stealing the Saris of the Gopis (2020), Acrylic on paper, 22 x 30”.
 Collection of Kathryn Myers.

 This exhibition will include over thirty works of art from the collection of Professor Kathryn Myers as a bequest to the Benton Museum.
+A catalog with essays by leading scholars in the field will be available.
 Professor Myers has collected Mithila art for over two decades and visited the region in 2012 to create video interviews with two leading Mithila artists.
-The exhibition is also the result of a generous donation of art from the Ethnic Art Foundation which has supported the creation of Mithila art in India since 1980.
+The exhibition is also the result of a generous donation of art from the Ethnic Art Foundation which has supported the creation of Mithila art in India since 2003.

 PROGRAMS: Some of these programs are virtual so please register early if required.

 - Wednesday, March 23, Mithila Art, The Vital Tradition with David Szanton.
 Joshi Lecture In India Studies.

 - Wednesday, April 6, Tradition & Transformation In Indigenous Arts Of South Asia – A Panel Discussion.